Grocery Outlet ethical bargains

 What is the Grocery Outlet?

 The Grocery Outlet is a supermarket based mainly on the west coast of the US that specializes in food and wine bargains.
 The Grocery Outlet stocks food that would otherwise be in danger of being tossed out because of packaging changes, overstock, imperfections, or looming expiration dates.
-The Grocery Outlet business model reduces food waste, thus helping to mitigate climate change, habitat loss, and other environmental problems that should be our top priority.
+The Grocery Outlet business model reduces food waste, thus helping to mitigate critical environmental problems like habitat loss and climate change.

 Ethical Finds at the Grocery Outlet